Luis Gonzales: Early life

+Talipandas, Alaala Kita, and Pinagbuklod ng Langit in the years 1959, 1966 and 1970.

+Later life

+His last movie was Xerex released in 2003 with co-star former actress Aubrey Miles and model turned actor, Jon Hall.

-In December 2010, Gonzales received a star of the Eastwood Walk of Fame, which marked his last public appearance.
+In December 2009, Gonzales received a star of the Eastwood City Walk of Fame, which marked his last public appearance.

 Death

 Gonzales died of complications from pneumonia and heart problems at Makati Medical Center on the night of March 15, 2012, at the age of 83.
 He was survived by his wife, Vina Concepcion, and their three children.
-His funeral and burial were held at Santuario de San Antonio in Forbes Park, Makati.
+His funeral (cremation was scheduled in Friday) and three-day-week burial were held at Santuario de San Antonio in Forbes Park, Makati.
+The Interment is on Monday, 2 p.m. for his wake.